-3.2.5 Await to Promise
+3.2.4 "Await to Promise" (imaginary proposal)

 We discuss now an imaginary proposal that was used as a running example during the development of this thesis.
-This proposal is of just a pure JavaScript transformation example.
-The transformation this proposal is meant to display, is transforming a code using await [29, 27.7.5.3], into code which uses a promise [29, 27.2].
+This proposal is a pure JavaScript transformation example.
+The transformation this proposal is meant to display is transforming code using await [31, Sect.
+27.7.5.3] into code which uses a promise [31, Sect.
+27.2].

 To perform this transformation, we define an equivalent way of expressing an await expression as a promise.
-This means removing await, this expression now will return a promise, which has a function then(), this function is executed when the promise resolves.
-We pass an arrow function as argument to then, and append each following statement in the current scope [29, 8.2] inside the block of that arrow function.
+This means removing await, this expression now will return a promise, which has a function then, this function is executed when the promise resolves.
+We pass an arrow function as argument to then, and append each following statement in the current scope [31, Sect.
+8.2] inside the block of that arrow function.
 This will result in equivalent behavior to using await.
+An example of a function using await can be seen below on the left.
+The example below on the right is the same function but is using a promise.

 '''

 Re-written using

 promises

-Code containing
+// Code containing await

 async function a(){

 2

-await

-23
+3

+let b = 9000

 async function a(){

-3

 let b = 9000;

-let b = 9000;

 4

-return asyncFunction()
+return asyncF()

-4
+\frac{5}{6}

+\begin{array}{c} 4 \\ 5 \\ 6 \\ 7 \end{array}

+then(async (s) => {

-something = await
+s = await asyncF();

-5

-.then(async (something)

-ightarrow asyncFunction();

-6

-5

-c = something + 100;
+c = s + 100;

-let c = something + 100;
+let c = s +

-6

-7

-7
+100;

+return c + 1;

 return c;

 }

-8

-9

-}

 '''

-Transforming using this imaginary proposal, will result in a returning the expression present at the first await expression, with a deferred function then, that will execute once the expression is completed.
-This function then takes a callback containing a lambda function with a single argument.
+Transforming using this imaginary proposal will result in a returning the expression present at the first await expression, with a deferred function then which will execute once the expression is completed.
+This function takes a callback containing a lambda function with a single argument.
 This argument shares a name with the initial VariableDeclaration.
 This is needed because we have to transfer all statements that occur after the original await expression into the body of the callback function.
 This callback function also has to be async, in case any of the statements placed into it contains await.
 This will result in equivalent behavior to the original code.

-3.3 Searching user code for applicable snippets
+3.3 Searching user code for applicable parts

-To identify snippets of code in the user's code where a proposal is applicable, we need some way to define patterns of code to use as a query.
+To identify parts of code in the user's code where a proposal is applicable, we need some way to define patterns of code to use as a query.
 To do this, we have designed and implemented a domain-specific language that allows matching parts of code that is applicable to some proposal, and transforming those parts to use the features of that proposal.